wp-plugins/geo-mashup/readme.txt

 = Translations =

+* Spanish by [Reven](http://www.reven.org/blog/2010/03/15/traduccion-de-geo-mashup/) added in version 1.3.3
+* Swedish by [Joakim Green](http://www.joakimgreen.com/) added in version 1.3.3
+* German by [Thomas Morvay](http://internet-dienste.biz/) added in version 1.3.2
 * Italian by [Stefan Des](http://www.stefandes.com/) added in version 1.2.9
 * Belorussian by [FatCow](http://www.fatcow.com) added in version 1.2.8
-* German by Michel Honold added in version 1.1.3
 * French added in version 1.1

 Please contact the author if you'd like to add or update a translation.